The magnificent Angel Oak Tree is one of the oldest live oak trees east of the Mississippi.

 - The canopy creates more than 17,000 square feet of shade.

-Almost like a centenarian, the Angel Oak tree needs supports just to maintain its balance.
-But the various beams, rods and braces that prop it up don’t detract from its grace and beauty.
+Almost like a centenarian, the Angel Oak tree needs support just to maintain its balance.
+But the various beams, rods, and braces that prop it up are subtle and don’t detract from its grace and beauty.

-Now owned by the City of Charleston, the legendary tree is named after the original owners of the property, Martha and Justis Angel.
+Owned by the City of Charleston since 1991, the legendary tree is named after the original owners of the property, Martha and Justis Angel.
 Its care is overseen by the Charleston Parks Conservancy.

 IF YOU GO